mesosphere/dcos-docs-site/README.md

 ### Promote to Master
 The script `./scripts/promote-staging-to-master.sh` will checkout staging, update itself, checkout master, update and merge in, and then push master up to trigger a webhook for the production build.

-## Troubleshooting PRs
-TODO: Fill out this section more

 ## Rebase your work